yaydede/toolbox/docs/13-EnsembleApplication.md

 ## [1] 0.0117673
 ```

-I choose this example, not because I want to give you a pessimistic impressions about machine learning applications.
-But, when we do predictions, we cannot assume that our complex algorithms will always be better than a simple OLS.
+I choose this example to show that we cannot assume that our complex algorithms will always be better than a simple OLS.
 We judge the success of prediction not only its own AUC and stability, but also how much it improves over a benchmark.

 ### AdaBoost.M1